Chuck Hansen, Chairman & CEO

 Prior to co-founding Hansen Information Technologies with his father and brother, Chuck worked with several Silicon Valley venture capital firms as a senior executive for troubled high-tech companies.
 Chuck was also the youngest corporate Vice President and Corporate Officer for a $20 billion NYSE bank holding company.
 Chuck started his career in Finance as a Senior Accountant for Arthur Andersen & Co. in their San Francisco and Oakland offices, where he worked on several SEC registration statements including a brief tenure as a merger & acquisition consultant and Director of Strategic Planning at cement pipe maker, Ameron, Inc.

-Chuck received his MBA from the UCLA Anderson School of Management (1982) and BS from the University of California, Berkeley (1978).
+Chuck received his MBA from the UCLA Anderson School of Management in 1982 and BS from the University of California, Berkeley in 1978.
 Chuck also rowed Cal Crew during their 1977 championship season and played in the U.C.
 Berkeley Jazz Band.
 Chuck was the recipient of the prestigious Robert Gordon Sproul & Ida W. Sproul Award, U.C.
 Berkeley’s highest student honor.
 For over ten (10) years, Chuck was a Visiting Lecturer with the University of Wisconsin, Madison, Graduate School of Engineering, where he taught courses on Upgrading Your Sanitary Sewer Maintenance Program.